Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Introduction

 \section{Introduction}

-Task-oriented dialogue (ToD) systems are conversational agents that assist users in achieving certain defined goals such as making reservations, locating attractions, requesting information, etc. As the dialogues typically comprise multiple user-agent turns in unstructured natural language, a key component of ToD systems is dialogue state tracking (DST)---the extraction of structured domains and slots from the natural language conversation. {(e.g. from conversation turn: \textit{``Yes, it should leave on Sunday.
-It should leave after 13:45."} and its context, it should extract the following domain: \textit{train}, and slots: \textit{train: \{day: Sunday, departure: Cambridge, destination: London Liverpool Street, leave at: 13:45\})}}.
+Task-oriented dialogue (ToD) systems are conversational agents that assist users in achieving certain defined goals such as making reservations, locating attractions, requesting information, etc. As the dialogues typically comprise multiple user-agent turns in unstructured natural language, a key component of ToD systems is dialogue state tracking (DST)---the extraction of structured domains and slots from the natural language conversation, e.g., from conversation turn: \textit{``It should leave after 13:45."} and its context, it should extract the following domain and slots: \textit{\{train: \{day: Sunday, departure: Cambridge, leave at: 13:45\}\}}.

 That speech constitutes a natural and often more convenient medium of communication has prompted research in DST from spoken rather than text input~\cite{soltau-etal-2023-dstc}.
 This conventionally entailed cascading an automatic speech recognition (ASR) module, optional error correction modules, and text-based DST modules~\cite{jiang-etal-2023-speech,yoon-etal-2023-adapting}.
 However, recent end-to-end (E2E) methods have been developed which are trained to directly predict the dialogue states from speech~\cite{ganhotra21_interspeech,sunder23_interspeech,wang2024retrieval,sedlacek25_interspeech}.